Related Posts

 Phase I Clinical Trials

-Phase I clinical trials are conducted to evaluate the safety and tolerability of peptide-based agents in humans.
+Phase I clinical trials evaluate the safety and tolerability of peptide-based agents in humans.
 These trials typically involve a small number of healthy volunteers or individuals with muscular dystrophy who receive escalating doses of the agent.
 Close monitoring is done to assess any adverse reactions or side effects.
 The data obtained from Phase I trials helps determine the appropriate dosage range and provides initial insights into the safety profile of these agents in humans.

 Long-Term Safety Monitoring